LucasBullen/LSP4J_Tutorial/README.md

 ## Next Steps

+The Language Servers used in the previous exercises are all set up to be Eclipse plugins.
+In this repo there is a [template Language Server written in Java using LSP4E](TODO) made to be compiled to a jar and ran from any IDE.
+To set it up, follow the instructions found in its [README.md](TODO) file and begin work on your next LSP project!

+Other things that you can do to continue your LS involvment:

 - Work on an existing LS or LS client
-	- Here is a [list of existing language servers and clients](http://langserver.org/) (Bottom of page) most are open to PRs
+	- Here is a [list of existing language servers and clients](http://langserver.org/) (Bottom of page) as most are open to PRs

 - Develop your own
 	- There are tons more of file types and languages that currently do not have a LS, you can change that!